 Three more ministries going

 Adwoa Safo, the former deputy Majority leader, who also doubled as the minister of state in charge of procurement, will also have her ministerial portfolio collapsed.
-Sources say that she is likely to hold another, pre-existing portfolios.
+Sources say that she is likely to hold another, pre-existing portfolio.
 She is the MP for the most populated constituency in the country, Dome Kwabenya.

 In line with the work to reshape his second-term government, President Akufo-Addo will not be maintaining the Ministry of Planning, which was led by Professor George Gyan-Baffour.
 The Planning portfolio will devolve to the Ministry of Finance.